Takayama Festival (Spring and Autumn), Keep your eyes on Karakuri doll’s performance

 In 1620, Karakuri dolls of "Ushiwaka and Benkei" were put on floats first at the Nagoya Toshogu Festival in Nagoya city.
 Then, floats with Karakuri dolls called “Dashi Floats” became popular mainly in Aichi and Gifu prefectures.
 The 7th federal lord of Owari domain, the center of which was in Nagoya, Tokugawa Muneharu(1696-1764, 徳川宗春;) invited many doll craftsmen who suffered from lack of work due to the policy of simple and frugal life led by the 8th Shogun, Tokugawa Yoshimune (1684-1751, 徳川吉宗).
 Here Owari domain triggered the Karakuri doll’s development and manufacturing.

 Later in 1851, Tanaka Hisashige (1799-1881, 田中久重) known well as Karakuri Giemon created a breakthrough masterpiece of a Japanese perpetual clock called "Mannen Jimeisho”, which moved automatically for more than 200 days once its spring was wound.
-It was more than just a clock but also it displayed 24 seasons, seven luminaries, a calendar, and phases of the moon through his creation of a unique and advanced gear called "mushi-haguruma”, which enabled one to adjust the period of time accordingly.
+It was more than just a clock also it displayed 24 seasons, seven luminaries, a calendar, and phases of the moon through his creation of a unique and advanced gear called "mushi-haguruma”, which enabled one to adjust the period accordingly.
 He created several Karakuri dolls as well.
 The most famous one was “Yumihiki-Doji”, a child Karakuri doll that draws four bows one by one and hits a target several meters away.
 Occasionally, some arrows were deliberately made to miss the target to warm up the show.
-People really enjoyed this spectacle.
+People enjoyed this spectacle.

 SDGs by Karakuri Technologies